Virginia Expungement Lawyer

 As a Virginia expungement lawyer could explain, someone who fits the description above seeks to have the record of the arrest and court proceedings expunged from the records, that party must file a petition in the circuit court of the jurisdiction where the charged were filed.

-The forms necessary for filing are available from the court and the use of an attorney is not required, but because the court is unable to provide advice as to the procedures to follow in the court action, applicants often prefer to work with an attorney to help ensure a successful outcome.
+The forms necessary for filing are available from the court and the use of an attorney is not necessarily required, but because the court is unable to provide advice as to the procedures to follow in the court action, applicants often prefer to work with an attorney to help ensure a successful outcome.
+It may also be necessary to provide some evidence to the court, and an experienced attorney can often make that much simpler with this type of petition.

 Consulting a Virginia Expungement Attorney for More Information